-WinImage or PowerISO can be used to create and manipulate disk images on Windows.
+WinImage can be used to create and manipulate disk images on Windows.

-VHD images can be natively mounted by double-clicking them on File Explorer, or through the Disk Management tool (diskmgmt.msc): select Action > Attach VHD to mount an image.
-Eject the drive through File Explorer to unmount.
+VHD images can be natively mounted through the Disk Management tool (diskmgmt.msc): select Action > Attach VHD to mount an image, and eject the drive through File Explorer to unmount.
 The diskpart command line utility also provides VHD mounting/unmounting functionality.